danielmiessler/fabric/README.md

   -c, --copy                 Copy to clipboard
   -m, --model=               Choose model
   -o, --output=              Output to file
-      --output-prompt        Output the used prompt (or entire session) before the result -n, --latest=              Number of latest patterns to list (default: 0) -d, --changeDefaultModel   Change default model
+      --output-session       Output the entire session (also a temporary one) to the output file -n, --latest=              Number of latest patterns to list (default: 0) -d, --changeDefaultModel   Change default model
   -y, --youtube=             YouTube video "URL" to grab transcript, comments from it and send to chat